Employer of Record in Seychelles

 Work Permits & Visas in Seychelles

 In Seychelles, work permits and visas are essential for employers hiring foreign workers.
 The process involves submitting applications, providing supporting documents, paying fees, and meeting specific eligibility criteria.
-The key visa types include the Employment Permit, Skilled Worker Visa, Short-Term Work Visa, and Temporary Work Permit.
+The key visa type is the Gainful Occupation Permit (GOP), which functions as both the work and residence permit.
+Standard GOPs are valid for one year and are renewable annually.
+There are also short-term GOPs valid for up to three months with no option for extension, typically issued for temporary assignments.
 Employers must ensure that the positions they are filling cannot be occupied by local candidates and comply with local labor regulations when sponsoring foreign workers.
+Applications for GOPs should be submitted to the Immigration office at least one week before the employee is due to start work, with processing times typically ranging from 10 to 14 business days.
+Renewal applications must be submitted at least one month prior to expiration.
 Understanding the application process and renewal timelines is crucial for maintaining a legal workforce in Seychelles.

 Annual Leave & Company Policies In Seychelles